 Up to a quarter of Brits report having suffered from food poisoning whilst overseas.
 Holidaymakers who believe they have suffered from food poisoning should always seek medical help straight away as the consequences can be very serious if left untreated.

-Salmonella is one of the causes of the more serious food poisoning that commonly affects holidaymakers.
-Salmonella is a bacterium that can be found in dairy products, meat and fish and can cause severe gastro-intestinal problems including diarrhoea and vomiting, as well as a fever.
-The symptoms of Salmonella food poisoning can last for several days and in most cases can be treated with antibiotics.
-However, if left untreated, Salmonella food poisoning can progress into more serious symptoms requiring hospital treatment, and causing long lasting effects.
+Salmonella is one of the more serious types of food poisoning that commonly affects holidaymakers.
+Salmonella is a bacterium that can be found in dairy products, meat and fish and can cause severe gastrointestinal problems including diarrhoea and vomiting, as well as fever.
+The symptoms of Salmonella food poisoning can last for several days, but in most cases can be treated with antibiotics.
+However, if left untreated, Salmonella food poisoning can progress into more serious symptoms requiring hospital treatment, as well as causing long lasting effects.

 Other common causes of food poisoning for travellers that we see include the Staphylococcus aureus, E. coli, Campylobacter, Shigella and Clostridium botulinum bacteria, all of which exhibit symptoms associated with Salmonella food poisoning.

-Not all cases of illness will be as a result of acts or omissions by the hotel – sometimes we just get sick due to a change in diet or through too much sun – but don’t discount your own claim, let us tell you if you have a case or not.
+Not all cases of illness will be as a result of acts or omissions by the hotel or other food provider – sometimes we just get sick due to a change in diet or through too much sun.
+Contact Slater and Gordon and we will be able to tell you if you have a case or not.

-You may still be able to pursue a claim against the hotel and/or their insurers.
-We will need to have a look at the actual booking documents and speak to you about the booking process.
+Even if you haven’t booked a package holiday, you may still be able to pursue a claim against the hotel and/or their insurers.
+Our experienced solicitors will need to have a look at the booking documents and speak to you about the booking process.
 We will then advise you where, and against whom, you should pursue your claim.

 If you suffer an illness whilst on holiday, taking the following steps will help us to help you:

 - If possible, take a sample of the food you think caused your illness